creativescala/creative-scala/src/raw/sequences/lists.md

 Notice the similarity to the natural numbers.
 Earlier we noted we can expand the structure of a natural number so we could write, say, `3` as `1 + 1 + 1 + 0`.
 If we replace `+` with `::` and `)` with `Nil` we get the `List` `1 :: 1 :: 1 :: Nil`.

 What does this mean?
 It means we can easily transform a natural number into a `List` using our famililar tool of structural recursion[^free-monoid].
-Here's a very simple example, which given a number builds a list of that length containing the `String` "hi".
+Here's a very simple example, which given a number builds a list of that length containing the `String` "Hi".

 ```tut:book
 def sayHi(length: Int): List[String] =